moondance-labs/tanssi-docs/builders/tutorials/oracles/phala.md

 ### Supported Assets {: #supported-assets }

-Currently, there are data feed contracts for [the Demo EVM ContainerChain](/builders/tanssi-network/networks/dancebox/demo-evm-containerchain/) for the following asset  pairs:
+Currently, there are data feed contracts for [the demo EVM ContainerChain](/builders/tanssi-network/networks/dancebox/demo-evm-containerchain/) for the following asset  pairs:

    | Asset & Base Pair  |          Aggregator Contract          |